 Alzheimer’s disease strikes approximately four out of every 10 people that are 85 years of age or older.
 Of course, some people become unable to make sound decisions for other reasons, and incapacity can strike at a younger age.
 To account for this, you could empower the successor trustee, or a different individual or entity, to act as the trustee in the event of your incapacity.

-If you would like to learn more about Reno wills and trusts and other estate planning matters, attend one of our upcoming seminars.
-They are free to attend, and you can get all the details if you visit our seminar information page.
+If you would like to learn more about Reno wills and trusts and other estate planning matters, attend one of our upcoming Webinars.
+They are free to attend, and you can get all the details if you visit our Webinar information page.
 Or you can call us to arrange a free consultation to discuss living trusts, or other estate planning matters, at (775) 823-9455.